hausdorff/turtles/README.md

 Now press enter on your home machine to transmit the data.

-You might have to run `make run` and press enter again---I'm not sure why it does this, but transmitting the package again should work.
+You might have to run `make send` and press enter again---I'm not sure why it does this, but transmitting the package again should work.

 This should drop you into the prompt.